Dante Fowler: Los Angeles Rams

-2018 season

-On October 30, 2018, Fowler was traded to the Los Angeles Rams in exchange for a compensatory third-round selection (Quincy Williams) in the 2019 NFL Draft and a fifth-round selection in the 2020 NFL Draft, which ended up being used to select Collin Johnson.
-Due to a change to the 3-4 defense, Fowler moved to outside linebacker with the Rams.
+On October 30, 2018, Fowler was traded to the Los Angeles Rams in exchange for a compensatory third-round selection (Quincy Williams) in the 2019 NFL draft and a fifth-round selection in the 2020 NFL draft, which ended up being used to select Collin Johnson.
+Due to a change to the 3–4 defense, Fowler moved to right outside linebacker with the Rams.
 In 8 games of 2018, Fowler finished with 21 tackles, 2 sacks, a pass defended, and a forced fumble.
 In the playoffs, the Rams defeated the Dallas Cowboys in the Divisional Round and Fowler recorded 2 tackles and a sack.
-In the NFC Championship Game against the New Orleans Saints, Fowler recorded 5 tackles and 0.5 sacks in a 26-23 overtime victory to advance to Super Bowl LIII and Fowler made a huge play in overtime when he hit Drew Brees to set up an interception by John Johnson III.
-The Rams played the New England Patriots in the Super Bowl but lost 13-3.
+In the NFC Championship Game against the New Orleans Saints, Fowler recorded 5 tackles and 0.5 sacks in a 26–23 overtime victory to advance to Super Bowl LIII and Fowler made a huge play in overtime when he hit Drew Brees to set up an interception by John Johnson III.
+The Rams played the Patriots in the Super Bowl but lost 13–3.
 Fowler recorded 4 tackles in the loss.

-2019 season

 On March 11, 2019, Fowler signed a one-year, $14 million contract extension with the Rams.

-In the season-opener against the Carolina Panthers, Fowler sacked Cam Newton twice as the Rams won on the road by a score of 30-27.
-During Week 7 against the Atlanta Falcons, he sacked Matt Ryan thrice in the 37-10 road victory.
+In the season-opener against the Carolina Panthers, Fowler sacked Cam Newton twice as the Rams won on the road by a score of 30–27.
+During Week 7 against the Atlanta Falcons, he sacked Matt Ryan three times in the 37–10 road victory.
 Three weeks later against the Pittsburgh Steelers, Fowler recovered a fumbled snap by center Maurkice Pouncey and returned it for a 26 yard touchdown in the 17–12 road loss.
 During Week 16 against the San Francisco 49ers, he sacked Jimmy Garoppolo 2.5 times during a 34–31 road loss.

 Atlanta Falcons

-On March 25, 2020, Fowler signed a three-year, $48 million contract with the Atlanta Falcons.
+On March 25, 2020, Fowler signed a three-year, $48 million contract with the Falcons.
+He reunited with head coach Dan Quinn, who was his defensive coordinator at the University of Florida.
+He started in 14 games at right defensive end, recording 22 tackles (4 for loss), 3 sacks and eight quarterback pressures.
+He had 2 tackles and 3 quarterback pressures against the Carolina Panthers.
 He was placed on the reserve/COVID-19 list by the team on November 14, 2020, and activated on November 25.

-On October 22, 2021, Fowler was placed on injured reserve with a knee injury.
-On November 14, 2021, Fowler was activated from IR in time to be active for week 10 game versus Dallas Cowboys.
+In 2021, the team changed to a 3–4 defense and Fowler was switched to right outside linebacker.
+He was passed on the depth chart by rookie Adetokunbo Ogundeji.
+He appeared in 14 games with six starts, registering 36 tackles (6 for loss), 4.5 sacks (led the team), 8 quarterback pressures and a career-best three forced fumbles.
+On October 22, 2021, Fowler was placed on injured reserve (IR) with a knee injury.
+On November 14, 2021, Fowler was activated from IR in time to be active for week 10 game versus the Cowboys.
+He had a career-high three tackles for loss, one sack and one quarterback pressure against the Carolina Panthers.

 He was released on February 16, 2022.